 AIMM breaks ties with Ambedkar led VBA ahead of Maharashtra elections

 Mumbai, Sep 07: The AIMM has said that it has decided to break ties with the Prakash Ambedkar lead VBA.
-The AIMM said that the parties could not reach a comfortable figure of seat sharing.
+The AIMM said that the parties could not reach a comfortable figure of seat-sharing.

 The party is not willing to continue in an alliance with the VBA as the party allowed the AIMM only 8 out of the 288 seats, a press release from the Maharashtra unit of the party stated.